 - Ensure our recruitment policy continually develops to attract additional female employees to the organisation. - Ensure our management trainee programmes attract female employees so they can develop into our future branch management and senior positions.
-The current Leadership course has 19% female participants, up from 10% in the prior year. - By continuing to support and invest in our workforce on an individual, case by case basis, by supporting internal progression through the funding of external professional qualification and vocational courses. - Look at introducing a mentoring programme for individuals who are progressing in the company, to assist with a transition to more senior roles. - Continue to review of our flexible working policy and processes to make it clear that employees in all areas and levels of the organisation will be considered for flexible working regardless of their role and level of seniority, and that flexible working need not be limited to part-time working.
+The current Leadership course has 25% female participants, up from 19% in the prior year. - By continuing to support and invest in our workforce on an individual, case by case basis, by supporting internal progression through the funding of external professional qualification and vocational courses. - Mentoring programme in place for individuals on the management training programme to assist with a transition to more senior roles. - Continue to review of our flexible working policy and processes to make it clear that employees in all areas and levels of the organisation will be considered for flexible working regardless of their role and level of seniority, and that flexible working need not be limited to part-time working.